Nonye2K3/chia/Windows-Tips-&-Tricks.md

     ....
 ```

-If start-process doesn't work, try `.\chia.exe plots create yourParametersGoHere` instead.
+If `start-process` doesn't work, try `.\chia.exe plots create yourParametersGoHere` instead.

-Or add the path "%USERPROFILE%\AppData\Local\chia-blockchain\app-1.0.3\resources\app.asar.unpacked\daemon" to the path user variable, this way you can
+Or add the path `"%USERPROFILE%\AppData\Local\chia-blockchain\app-1.0.3\resources\app.asar.unpacked\daemon"` to the path user variable, this way you can
 execute chia commands, only using "chia" in a command window.

+To add a delay between your parallel processes, you can put a `sleep <seconds>` between each `chia plots create` command, e.g. `sleep 3600` to delay the next process by an hour.

 ### A specific example:
 ```